 - Scalability: As the volume of customer requests grows, a ticketing system helps manage increased workload efficiently.

-- A ticket is created when a user submits a request or reports an issue.
+- The support process starts when a user submits a ticket requesting something or reporting an issue.

 - The ticket should capture all relevant details, including the user's contact information, description of the problem, and any pertinent screenshots or attachments.